spajak/epub3-boilerplate/README.md

 ## Bonus: reading time

 Nice feature is to have a reading time hint.
-This can be calculated as number of words divided by an averange reading speed (250 words per minute for an adult).
-To get the number of words use my PHP script:
+This can be calculated as a number of words divided by an averange reading speed (250 words per minute for an adult).
+To get the number of words use provided PHP script:

 ```
-$ php ./count-words.php "./template/Content/ch0?.xhtml"
+$ php ./count-words.php "./template/Content/text/ch*.xhtml"
 ```

 Use it as `<meta property="schema:wordCount">xxx</meta>` metadata field.